“Safety First” Vehicle Collision Checklist

 As soon as possible and preferably before you leave the scene, LOCATE any owners not at the scene to document your intent to inform.
 If necessary leave an obvious written notice providing your contact information and the police authority writing the report.

 Of course, it is always advisable that you seek a legal opinion immediately, as the statute of limitations in your state and other important deadlines may prevent you from pursuing.
+For further legal advice, contact.

 David R. Moore